• Skip to primary navigation

 Plan

 Now that you know what you need to hire for, it’s time to plan who and when you’ll hire.
 Group the tasks that complement each other and use the lists to write job descriptions.
 Keep in mind that sometimes you can find multiple skills in one person.
 For example, my assistant graphic designer can also make videos and manage my social media posts.
 You want to prioritize your hires according to your business objectives.
 That means you may have 3 positions identified but you start with your first hire.
 Then when a specific objective is met, you make your next hire.
-In this ramp up period, you may find yourself doing the work of the missing people, but if you follow the Maker’s schedule, you’ll also have plenty of creative time to drive growth.

 I took this to another level by drawing an organizational chart with my role and all the roles of future employees.
 I matched this against the responsibilities and then prioritized which hires would be most critical for my success.